2002 United States Senate election in New Jersey: Campaign

-On July 30, the Senate Ethics Committee issued a letter which "severely admonished" Torricelli for failing to disclose gifts he received and accepted from a donor.
-In late September, evidence was revealed about the relationship between Toricelli and the donor, and the donor was interviewed on WNBC in a segment dubbed "The Prisoner and the Politician".
+On July 30, the United States Senate Ethics Committee issued a letter which "severely admonished" Torricelli for failing to disclose gifts he received and accepted from a donor.
+In late September, evidence was revealed about the relationship between Torricelli and the donor, and the donor was interviewed on WNBC in a segment dubbed "The Prisoner and the Politician".
 Torricelli dropped out of the race on September 30 due to ethical problems and poor poll numbers against Forrester, a relatively unknown opponent.

+Replacement nominee and lawsuit

-Various candidates were sought after to replace Toricelli, including former U.S. senator Bill Bradley, Congressman Bob Menendez and Congressman Frank Pallone.
-The New Jersey Democratic Party eventually chose former U.S. senator Frank Lautenberg as the party's candidate.
-In the case of The New Jersey Democratic Party v.
+Various candidates were sought after to replace Torricelli, including former U.S. senator Bill Bradley and current U.S. representatives Bob Menendez and Frank Pallone.
+The New Jersey Democratic State Committee eventually chose former U.S. senator Frank Lautenberg as the party's candidate.
+In The New Jersey Democratic Party v.
 Samson, 175 N.J.
-178 (2002), Forrester sued to stop Democratic Party efforts to have Lautenberg replace Torricelli.
-The New Jersey Supreme Court ruled unanimously on October 2 that the party could switch Lautenberg's name in for Sen. Torricelli's on the ballot.
+178 (2002), Forrester sued to prevent Lautenberg from replacing Torricelli on the ballot.
+On October 2, the New Jersey Supreme Court ruled unanimously that the Democratic Party had the right to nominate Lautenberg.

+Endorsements

 Forrester received the endorsement of President George W. Bush.